HugoRossignol/Electron_charge2mass_exp/README.md

 File: charge2mass.c

-Simply copy and paste this code into the code editor and run it to obtain the predicted results and distributions.
+Simply copy and paste this code into the Signaloid Cloud code editor and run it to obtain the predicted results and distributions.

 <img title="Distribution of the measured charge to mass ratio." alt="Dist_q/m" src="Dist_q_m.png">